-"5.6.
-The cash remuneration and the bonuses payable by the Club to the Coach as per this Contract are NET of China's taxes.
+"4.3.
+The cash remuneration payable by the Club to the Coach as per this Contract are NET of China's taxes.
 Furthermore, any Chinese withholding taxes imposed by Chinese Government/law will be born and paid out by the Club.